Best Oaxaca Street Food: Know What To Eat & Where

 The most famous Oaxaca street food, tlayuda.

-These are the most famous of all Oaxaca street foods.
-But just what is a tlayuda (pronounced tuh-lie-you-da)?
-Known as Mexican pizza because it roughly resembles the Italian original, the similarities definitely end there.
+Tlayudas are the most famous of all Oaxaca street foods.
+But just what is a tlayuda (pronounced tla-you-da)?
+Although it is sometimes referred to as Mexican pizza because it roughly resembles the Italian original, the similarities definitely end there.

-Tylaudas start with a large, sometimes gigantic, tortilla.
-They are then smeared with asiento (pork lard) and placed on a charcoal grill or a cooking “comal.”
-This large, round, flat cooking surface is used to cook so many Oaxacan street foods.
+Tlayudas start with a large, sometimes gigantic, tortilla.
+They are then smeared with asiento (unrefined pork lard) and placed on a charcoal grill or a cooking comal.
+A comal is a large, round, flat, cooking surface used to cook so much of the best food in Oaxaca.

-After toasting the tortilla, beans, and onions, avocado and tomatoes are placed on top, along with quesillo.
+After the large corn tortilla is toasted, beans, onions, avocado, and tomatoes are placed on top, along with quesillo.
 Oaxaca’s cheeses are beloved throughout Mexico and beyond, though none more so than quesillo, a string cheese whose origins date back hundreds of years.
-If you try only one traditional Oaxaca food, it should be tlayudas!

 Quesillo used to make Oaxaca’s most famous street food, Tlayudas.